nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![ViewSequenceDiagram](images/ViewSequenceDiagram.png)

-The following activity illustrates the workflow of the `view` command:
+The following activity diagram illustrates the workflow of the `view` command:

 ![ViewActivityDiagram](images/ViewActivityDiagram.png)